jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### STM

-[Structural Topic Modeling](https://www.structuraltopicmodel.com/) by Roberts, Stewart, and Tingley helps estimating how the proportions of topics vary by covariates.
-If you don't use covaraites, this approach is close to CTM.
+[Structural Topic Modeling](https://www.structuraltopicmodel.com/) by Roberts, Stewart, and Tingley helps estimate how topics' proportions vary by covariates.
+If you don't use covariates, this approach is close to CTM.
 The other useful (and very recent) topic modeling package is Keyword Assisted Topic Models ([keyATM](https://keyatm.github.io/keyATM/)) by Shusei, Imai, and Sasaki.

-Also, note that we didn't cover other important techniques in topic modeling such as dynamic and hierarchical topic modeling.
+Also, note that we didn't cover other important techniques in topic modeling, such as dynamic and hierarchical topic modeling.

 ![](https://warin.ca/shiny/stm/images/fig02.png)